saptreekly/project_euler/README.md

 You may find that some answers are poorly optimized.
 Believe me, I know.
 Generally speaking, as I get better at coding and at Rust, the higher numbered questions should have better answers to them.

+My goal is to not use any help from AI.

 I just like coding and doing Project Euler problems.
 This is entirely for fun.